senzing-garage/docker-jupyter/README.md

 When using PostgreSQL, MySQL, and DB2 database, database connection configuration in the container needs to be updated.

-1. Open a terminal in the `senzing-jupyter` container.
+1. From a new terminal, log into the `senzing-jupyter` container.
+Example:

     ```console
     sudo docker exec \